St. Joseph station

 St. Joseph station, also known as St. Joseph–Benton Harbor station, is an Amtrak train station in St. Joseph, Michigan, United States, served by Amtrak's Pere Marquette line.
 It is located at 410½ Vine Street in St. Joseph opposite Silver Beach County Park.
 Since 2005 the station has shared the building with Silver Beach Pizza.
 In 1986 the Chesapeake & Ohio Railroad sold this station to the city of St. Joseph, MI for $10,000.
 The station has a small waiting room with a self-service kiosk to purchase tickets.

+Transit connections

+Twin Cities Area Transportation Authority (TCATA) Red Route travels within short walking distance of the station, running through St. Joseph and Benton Harbor.